sergioleser/wordpress-mailchimp-campaign/readme.txt

 == Description ==

-This plugin allows you to **display your Mailchim campaigns in your WordPress site with simple [embed](https://codex.wordpress.org/Embeds) content**.
+This plugin allows you to **display your Mailchimp campaigns in your WordPress site with simple [embed](https://codex.wordpress.org/Embeds) content**.

 Import your campaigns in WordPress as custom posts and display them anywhere you want with just a copy/paste of the internal URL.